sqdlab/SQDToolz/docs/Laboratory.md

 lab = Laboratory(instr_config_file='instr_config.yaml', save_dir='save_dir')
 ```

 The arguments `instr_config_file` and `save_dir` are optional and specify the instrument YAML and absolute (or relative) save directory in which to post the experiment results.
-Although the YAML automatically loads the instrument configurations, the individual QCoDeS instruments must be loaded manually via the `activate_instrument` command.
+Although the YAML automatically loads the instrument configurations, the individual QCoDeS instruments must be loaded manually via the `load_instrument` command.

 ## Design pattern